 Introduction

 Hydrology is a less conspicuous aspect of Arctic paleoclimate than extreme temperature variations or circulation patterns.
 However, the hydrologic impacts of climate change are the proximate cause for shifts in ecosystem function in Alaska and the former sub-continent of Beringia (MacDonald et al., 2000; Guthrie, 2001; Mann et al., 2002).
-These regions are characterized by relatively low amounts of precipitation in addition to cold temperatures, which in combination, determine the distribution of plant functional types (e.g., forbs, dwarf shrubs, tall shrubs; Kaplan et al., 2003).
-Less recognized and equally important factors are the relatively high rates of evaporation and evapotranspiration, particularly within the continental interior regions, where despite short growing seasons, precipitation minus evaporation (P-E) deficit (e.g., aridity) is widespread and persistent.
+These regions are characterized by relatively low amounts of precipitation in addition to cold temperatures, which, in combination, determine the distribution of plant functional types (e.g., forbs, dwarf shrubs, tall shrubs; Kaplan et al., 2003).
+Less recognized and equally important factors are the relatively high rates of evaporation and evapotranspiration, particularly within the continental interior regions, where despite short growing seasons, a precipitation minus evaporation (P-E) deficit (e.g., aridity) is widespread and persistent.
 The current predominance of oversaturated soils during the ice-free season, which serves to maintain the region’s modern state of ‘waterlogged aridity’ (Mann et al., 2001), is the result of seasonal snow and glacier melt and thaw of the active layer, ground ice and permafrost, fostering the existence of vast peatlands.
-Broad changes in Late Pleistocene moisture balance across Beringia, via more or less precipitation, evaporation and/or cloud cover have been proposed, modeled, and explored with proxy data (Bartlein et al., 1991; Anderson and Brubaker, 1994; Elias et al., 1996; Barber and Finney, 2000; Guthrie, 2001; Mann et al., 2002; Abbott et al., 2010; Finkenbinder et al., 2014), but many specific mechanisms remain unexplored by paleoenvironmental proxy data.
-For example, a more complete understanding of precipitation seasonality, and subsequent factors contributing to water cycling such as evaporation and evapotranspiration (as influenced by temperature, humidity, radiation, CO2, and wind) and infiltration/flow/permafrost, are needed to understand the impacts of climate change on Arctic regions for the past, present, and future.
+Broad changes in late- Pleistocene moisture balance across Beringia, via increased or reduced precipitation, evaporation and/or cloud cover, have been proposed, modeled, and explored with proxy data (Bartlein et al., 1991; Anderson and Brubaker, 1994; Elias et al., 1996; Barber and Finney, 2000; Guthrie, 2001; Mann et al., 2002; Abbott et al., 2010; Finkenbinder et al., 2014), but many specific mechanisms remain unexplored by paleoenvironmental proxy data.
+For example, a more complete understanding of precipitation seasonality, and subsequent factors contributing to water cycling, such as evaporation and evapotranspiration (as influenced by temperature, humidity, radiation, CO2, and wind) and infiltration/flow/permafrost, are needed to understand the impacts of climate change on Arctic regions—past, present, and future.